isharacomix/8bitmooc/mooc/pages/content/specs/ppu.md

 Writing to PPUDATA is necessary to update the background nametables and the color palettes.
-However, since using this register changes PPUADDR, it should not be used except except when rendering is turned off using PPUMASK.
+However, since using this register changes PPUADDR, it should **not be used except except when rendering is turned off using PPUMASK**.

 VRAM Memory Map